 The map below represents the three ongoing projects for the 2016-2017 stratmap lidar acquisitions.
 The contract vehicle for these acquisitions is the Texas StratMap Contract.
 In addition, TNRIS/TWDB was awarded two USGS 3D Elevation Program (3DEP) grants for the East and Central Texas lidar projects.

-The data will support floodplain management and planning, feature extraction, water quality modeling, stream restoration potential analysis, change detection, wildfire mitigation, and habitat identification/modeling for endangered species.
+The data will support floodplain management and planning, feature extraction, water quality modeling, stream restoration potential analysis, change detection, wildfire mitigation, habitat identification/modeling for endangered species and emergency management operations .